Putting Ashes In a Necklace - A Step by Step Guide

 With the pendant partially closed, apply a drop of glue to the exposed threads in a couple of places.

 Working quickly, reclose the pendant.
 If your pendant has a bail/loop at the top, be sure to align the loop so that the inside of the loop faces the side of the pendant.
 This will allow your necklace chain to go through and the pendant to sit comfortably on your neck.

 Allow the pendant to dry completely before wearing.
 We recommend waiting 24 hours.

-When wearing your pendant, please keep in mind that we don't recommend wearing your jewelry while swimming, bathing or exercising.
+When wearing your urn necklace, please keep in mind that we don't recommend wearing your jewelry while swimming, bathing or exercising.
 Even with a permanent seal, exposing the necklace to water or sweat may weaken the adhesion and risk losing the pendant and precious contents.

-We hope this article about putting ashes into a necklace has been helpful.
+We hope this article about putting ashes in a necklace has been helpful.
 If you have any questions about this process, please don't hesitate to reach out to us.